Herpes - Patients ask, Dr. Ringpfeil answers

 Remember, if you have been infected with herpes, you are not alone.
 The disease affects many people who live normal lives.
 Especially with genital herpes, the ulcers are concealed and do not affect any daily activities.
 Open communication with partners is important so that both of you can practice safe intercourse.
 In the middle of an outbreak, you should avoid contact, and medications can mitigate symptoms.

 The website: http://www.herpes.com contains more information regarding the disease.
-A list of support groups by state is found on http://www.herpes.com/supportgroups.shtml.
+A list of support groups organized by state is found on http://www.herpes.com/supportgroups.shtml.
 The Center for Disease control also contains information on herpes and other genital diseases at http://www.cdc.gov/std/herpes.
-If you suspect genital herpes speak to your physician about treatment options.
+If you think you have genital herpes speak to your physician about treatment options.